databendlabs/databend/docs/doc/01-deploy/05_cluster_k8s_minio.md

 +-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 ```

-The distributed query works, the cluster will efficient transfer data through `flight_api_address`.
+The distributed query works, the cluster will efficiently transfer data through `flight_api_address`.

 ## Step 4.1.
 Upload the data to the cluster
 ```shell title='mysql>'